s991116/SensESP-LED-control-SignalK/README.md

-# SensESP SignalK Sensor for Volvo Penta Motor
+# SensESP SignalK Sensor for LED Strip control

 ## The SensESP will have input from
-* Multiple 1-wire tempature sensors attached to the engine
+* SignalK button press on/off
-* Input switch to count enginehours
+* Output to control LED strip

 You should be able to connect to the WiFi access point with the same name as the device.
 The password is `thisisfine`.